Profirator/project-config/docs/master.md

 This will allow you to access all the tenants on the Context Broker you have access to.
 Please see [documentation](https://apinf-fiware.readthedocs.io/en/latest/#tenant-manager-ui) on how to add tenants.

-In Lübeck context, there are two Tenants:
+In deployment context, there are two Tenants:

 ![images/tenants1.PNG](images/tenants1.PNG)